Skip to content

 • Home improvement estimates

-As soon as all necessary information is received, we will inform you of our decision.
-If we agree to a subordination, you will be asked at that time to provide the subordination agreement document for the URA to sign and notarize.
+As soon as all the required documentation is received and reviewed, the URA will inform you of our decision.
+If we agree to a subordination, the lender will be required to prepare the subordination

-Please note that subordinations are done as a service to you, the borrower, and we are not obligated to do so if it will jeopardize our loan security.
+Please know that subordinations are done as a service to you, the borrower, and we are not obligated to do so if it will jeopardize our loan security.

 Questions?
 Please contact Donna Freeman, Housing Quality Control Analyst, at 412.255.6677 or dfreeman@ura.org.